Anna Zahn, Founder Ricari Studios

 The lymphatic system is a network of tissues and organs that help detoxify and rid the body of excess fluids and waste.
 It's complex and continuing to be more clearly understood by scientists, but it's also becoming a cornerstone system to tend to for ultimate self-care.

 Enter, Anna Zahn.
 Wellness aficionado, lymphatic-massage expert, self-care advocate, and founder of Ricari Studios.

 To educate us on our "invisible system", we tapped, Zahn, a Wisconsin-to West coast transplant with a rose-colored eye, a healing touch, and high praise from not only our girl Djuna Bel, but everyone that is fortunate enough to be in her hands.
-Anna takes a cellular approach to skincare and has launched her Ricari Studios (a Sanskrit word, meaning "brilliance") to bestow her talents and wellness authority unto clients coast to coast (with locations in LA and a pop-up “spa speakeasy” in NYC).
+Anna takes a cellular approach to skincare and has launched her Ricari Studios (an Italian word, meaning "recharge") to bestow her talents and wellness authority unto clients coast to coast (with locations in LA and a pop-up “spa speakeasy” in NYC).
 Her treatment that cleanses the lymph— and the service that has celebrities and beauty editors clamoring for an appointment— is her advanced drainage massage (using a hi-tech/hi-powered vacuum-type Icoone machine, an Italian imported machine with three octopus-like arms that offers a whopping 38 settings to ensure a highly customized treatment).
 But energizing skin cells is far from Zahn's only line of work (as mentioned above).
 To sum up what she does, the words "creating a universe" was how she could clearly define it.